-The effect of this cost replacement analysis is that the retail price of a gallon of 2% milk will increase by \$0.27 from the current retail price in Area 6.
-The majority of this increase is attributable to 1.) the increase in losses on sales of bulk milk and cream from Year 2020 to Year 2021 and 2.) the increase in processing costs per point from Year 2020 to Year 2021.
+The effect of this cost replacement analysis is that the retail price of a gallon of 2% milk will increase by \$0.17 from the current retail price in Area 6.
+The majority of this increase is attributable to 1.) the increase in the cost update adjustment from Year 2020 to Year 2021 and 2.) the increase in processing costs per point from Year 2020 to Year 2021.